Accolade Europe’s Wine Portfolio is now carbon neutral

 To offset the remaining carbon emissions, Accolade Wines Europe has also partnered with climate and sustainability experts ClimateCare to offset their residual carbon emissions across its brand portfolio.
 ClimateCare specialise in high quality projects that both reduce carbon emissions and improve lives.
 The team has worked closely with Accolade Wines to help them compensate for those emissions they cannot yet reduce.
 These projects include the Yarra Yarra Biodiversity Corridor, which helps to restore ecosystems and preserve threatened and unique flora and fauna in Australia, alongside innovative afforestation in Chile, clean cookstoves in South Africa and renewable energy in the US and China.
 These projects not only cut carbon emissions, helping to tackle climate change, but also deliver a variety of sustainable development impacts.
 For instance, clean cookstoves reduce indoor air pollution, a major health issue in the developing world.

-Caroline Thompson-Hill, Managing Director for Europe, Accolade Wines, said: “We’re very proud to announce that our Accolade Wines UK-packaged core branded portfolio is carbon neutral.
-We know that there is demand from shoppers for greener products, with 62% of consumers saying they want to buy from sustainable brands, and the wine category is no different.
+Caroline Thompson-Hill, Managing Director for Europe, Accolade Wines, said: “We’re very proud to announce that our Accolade wine portfolio sold in Europe is now carbon neutral.
+We know that there is demand from shoppers for greener products, with 84% of wine drinkers believing brands have a responsibility to look after the planet.
 Companies have to act on their carbon footprint for the sake of the planet and we want Accolade Wines Europe to set a positive example that we hope the rest of the industry follow.

-Robert Foye, Accolade Wines Chief Executive Officer added, “Taking our UK-packaged core branded portfolio carbon neutral is a major achievement for our entire Company and follows on from recent investment in The Park to become a carbon neutral production facility.
+Robert Foye, Accolade Wines Chief Executive Officer added, “Taking our European wine portfolio carbon neutral is a major achievement for our entire Company and follows on from recent investment in The Park to become a carbon neutral production facility.
 We are committed to focusing on sustainability across everything we do and moving towards carbon neutrality across our business is extremely important to us.”

 Vaughan Lindsay, Chief Executive Officer, ClimateCare, said: “We work with forward-thinking organisations to turn their climate responsibilities into positive outcomes.
 Our trademark Climate+Care approach helps organisations take a smart approach to addressing their environmental impacts by offsetting their carbon emissions through projects which also support sustainable development.”